Learn how to lead and manage your team using best-selling author, Daniel Goleman’s, psychological theory on emotional intelligence.

 - Promoting a positive work environment

-Above all, as a leader or manager, you’ll be effective and respected.
+Above all, as a leader or manager with high EQ, you’ll be effective and respected.

 - Keep a journal, record your observations and responses and get to know yourself.
 Learn what your values are and why they are important to you, what motivates you, what riles you up